-Much like “The Long Game“, “New Earth” is an episode I think I’enjoy more than a good chunk of the Doctor Who fandom.
+Much like “The Long Game“, “New Earth” is an episode I think I’enjoy a bit more than a good chunk of the Doctor Who fandom.
 Mind you, I am always surprised that “New Earth” was the Series 2 premiere.
 “The Christmas Invasion“, the preceding Christmas special, felt way more like a series opener than this episode.
 The typical job of a series opener is to establish all the main cast members and set up the themes and story arcs of the season.
 The Doctor, Rose, Mickey and Jackie were all introduced in Series 1, and the seeds of the Torchwood arc were already planted in “The Christmas Invasion” (which will receive a significant amount of progression in the following episode, “Tooth And Claw“), so “New Earth” really doesn’t have to do any heavy lifting for a change.
 Instead, Russell decides to write a frothy, comedy romp to kick off the series.
 “New Earth” serves as a sequel to “The End Of The World“, which further showcases how the Tenth Doctor is still the same man as the Ninth Doctor while also being very different from him in a lot of areas, having a lot of laughs along the way.
 The end result of Russell’s decision is one of the most gleefully silly episodes of his tenure.
 I’m actually surprised “New Earth” works as well as it does, considering how jam packed it is; it’s basically the opposite of “The Christmas Invasion”.
 “The Christmas Invasion” was very slow-paced and was pretty thin on plot, “New Earth” is very fast-paced and it tries to juggle several different ideas at once.
 It tries to be a body swap comedy romp with Cassandra, a zombie plague story with the human lab rats, a debate about the ethics of animal testing, a cautionary tale about the dangers of vanity, and a major tease for a Face of Boe arc.
 On paper, this episode should be a hot mess of clashing tones and subplots, but onscreen, it’s completely hilarious, largely because of Billie Piper and David Tennant.

 Something I admire about the way the Doctor is written in this episode is how often Russell T. Davies stresses his love for life and his zest for new experiences.
 There’s a wondrous scene early on where the Doctor and Rose take a moment to marvel at the sights of New Earth, from the flying cars to the apple-grass, which perfectly illustrates why the Doctor likes to travel.
 Later, Ten seems to enjoys every second of repelling down an elevator shaft, and gets pretty ecstatic about watching a new species of humans be born.
 It strikes you that the Tenth Doctor is still so young in these early episodes.
 Aside from the time war regrets he inherited from Nine, Ten is still unburdened by the trauma of episodes like “Doomsday“, “Last Of The Time Lords” and “Journey’s End“, and it’s strangely heartening to see him be so carefree in this adventure.
 The new Doctor endears himself to us even further by showing plenty of kindness and sympathy to the Face of Boe, even if he knows nothing about him (the Face knows a lot about him though), and we’re shown again that Ten is a very hands-on Doctor when it comes to the problem of the week, concocting a fairly ridiculous plan to stop the oncoming zombies and using himself as live bait.
 Ten’s gift of gab is here to stay, since he jabbers away for most of the episode, but underneath his breezy geniality, the Tenth Doctor is very hotheaded when it comes to injustice and atrocities.
 His outburst at Harriet wasn’t just a fluke, Ten can turn his mood around on a dime, and he barely restrains his fury when he discovers the cat nuns have been genetically engineering their own people to inhumanely experiment on from birth to death.
 Despite that, thanks to character development, Ten has got a better handle on his wrath currently.
 The Ninth Doctor let the Lady Cassandra die violently for her crimes, the Tenth Doctor decides to do her a kindness and make her happy before she expires naturally.
 Whether it’s out of pity, or because he decided to give her some modicum of forgiveness is up to your interpretation.